corda/corda/docs/source/api-testing.rst

         :end-before: DOCEND 1

 The ``MockNetwork`` requires at a minimum a list of CorDapps to be installed on each ``StartedMockNode``.
-The CorDapps are looked up on the classpath by package name, using ``TestCordapp.findCordapp``. `TestCordapp.findCordapp`` scans the current classpath to find the CorDapp that contains the given package.
+The CorDapps are looked up on the classpath by package name, using ``TestCordapp.findCordapp``. ``TestCordapp.findCordapp`` scans the current classpath to find the CorDapp that contains the given package.
-All the CorDapp's metadata present in its MANIFEST are inherited.
+This includes all the associated CorDapp metadata present in its MANIFEST.

 ``MockNetworkParameters`` provides other properties for the network which can be tweaked.
 They default to sensible values if not specified.